 During the time leading up to Easter, Orthodox Christians greet each other with a Paschal greeting.
 One person greets the other by saying "Christ is risen!" to which the other responds "Truly, He is risen!".

-For the Paschal feast that breaks the lent, Orthodox Christians usually eat lamb and Tsoureki Paschalino, a sweet Easter bread.
+The food eaten at the Paschal feast is important since it is the meal that breaks the Lenten fasting.
+At this occasional Orthodox Christians usually eat lamb and Tsoureki Paschalino, a sweet Easter bread.

 Other foods consumed during Orthodox Easter are smoked meats, cheeses, boiled eggs, and Pashka Easter bread cake.
 This is usually accompanied by red wine.

-Some people participate in the tradition of the blessing of food baskets.
+Some people participate in the tradition of blessing food baskets.

 Orthodox Easter eggs are hard-boiled and dyed red to symbolize the blood of Jesus Christ.
 The egg represents fertility and birth.